Mr. Rogers' IB/AP Physics II: E&M Objectives

 Essential Question: How is knowledge of electric fields useful?

-2. Define electric field and state how its equation is analogous to F = ma.
+2. Define electric field and note how its equation is analogous to g = F / m in mechanics.

 • Map of force on a + test charge